Winifred Radford(1901-1993), Singer and teacher of singing

 Sitter in 28 portraits

-Singer.
-Well-known in the pre-War years, Winifred Radford sang at the first Glyndebourne Festival, gave lieder recitals for the BBC, toured with the Intimate Opera Company and gave recitals at the National Gallery during the War years.
+Radford entered the Royal Academy of music aged fourteen.
+Her first appearance in opera was at the inaugural Glyndebourne Festival (1934).
+Subsequently she gave recitals for the BBC and toured with the Intimate Opera Company.
+During the Second World War she gave recitals of Lieder and French song at the National Gallery's lunchtime concerts.
 After the War she studied with Pierre Bernac and became a specialist in French mélodie, giving the British premieres of some of Francis Poulenc's songs.
-She was an admired teacher of singing at the Guildhall School from 1955-71.
-In one of the many tributes to Radford, her friend Sidney Buckland praised 'her quiet resolve, determination and integrity beneath a gracious, radiant charm.'
+She taught singing at the Guildhall School of Music (1955-71) and, after retiring, taught privately.
+Her friend Sidney Buckland praised 'her quiet resolve, determination and integrity beneath a gracious, radiant charm'.

 by Lucas & Pritchard